Maxim-Mazurok/google-api-typings-generator/gapi.client.sqladmin-v1beta4/readme.md

 });

 /*
 Add a new trusted Certificate Authority (CA) version for the specified instance.
 Required to prepare for a certificate rotation.
 If a CA version was previously added but never used in a certificate rotation, this operation replaces that version.
 There cannot be more than one CA version waiting to be rotated in.
-For instances that have enabled Certificate Authority Service (CAS) based server CA, please use AddServerCertificate to add a new server certificate.
 */
 await gapi.client.sql.instances.addServerCa({
   instance: 'instance',